RingLeader Equine Coach Training

 - Six video conference classes and assigned readings to prepare you for the on-site

-- A RingLeader Equine Coaching training manual written by Dr. Ring
+- RingLeader Equine Coaching training manual written by Dr. Ring

 - Communal housing for the duration of the on-site (no lodging fees!), along with breakfast, lunch, and hearty snacks daily; celebratory dinner on the final evening (Saturday, September 29)

 - Daily schedule (8:30 am to 6 pm) that includes Barn Skills, Horse Handling Skills, Theory and Practice of Equine Coaching, Hands-On Practice, Individual and Group Supervision, and time to relax and play with the horses

-- A Certificate of Completion on Day 7.
-Yes, 6 classes and one week and you’re certified.
-Trained and ready to roll.
+- Certificate of Completion on Day 7.
+Yes, six classes and one week and you’re certified.
+Trained and ready to roll. *

 - Three hours of follow-up classes and one hour of individual supervision within 3 months following the on-site